tbytnar/Black-Friday-Data-Analysis/README.md

 combin[, Gender := as.numeric(as.factor(Gender)) - 1]
 ```

-Or simply put, I've replaced the value of '4+' with simply a '4' in the Stay_In_Current_City_Years column and converted the column into a numeric.
-Then I assigned integer values for each of the Age ranges in the Age column, again converting it to numeric.

 I think it will be useful to know more about each unique user and product so I'm going to add columns related to them.

 ```